How Green is Your Washroom?

 Could you use greywater?

-In some environments, the recycling of greywater can be done too.
+In some environments, greywater recycling can also be done.
 Greywater refers to water that has already been used once but is still fit for secondary uses such as toilet flushing.
-The system can be complicated to put in place, but essential works by using spent hand wash water to fill toilet cisterns.
-Some toilets can be found that house a hand basin on the cistern itself, but for larger commercial environments these might not be suitable.
+The system can be complicated to install, but it works by using spent hand-washing water to fill toilet cisterns.
+Some toilets have a hand basin on the cistern itself, but in larger commercial environments, these might not be suitable.

 Cutting down on packaging